Fuuulkrum7/SpendYourMoney/README.md

 If you want to find as much, as it is possible, pay attention for second variable in __StandardQuery__ constructor.
 In this line you can write all information about security, for which there's no field in __SecurityInfo__ (for example, for _isin_).
 But be careful!
-It can take lots of time, if you would tru to find information about lots of papers, like `security_name = " "` without writing other information about security, request would take lots of time, because this class is created for looking not big number of papers (or for looking big number of them locally.
+It can take lots of time, if you would try to find information about lots of papers, like `security_name = " "` without writing other information about security, request would take lots of time, because this class is created for looking not big number of papers (or for looking big number of them locally.
 But api-request will take too much time)